thcasey3/lrengine/docs/source/index.rst

 Features
 ========
 * Organize DataFrames using specific language in file and folder names
-* Call functions for processing entire directories
+* Construct DataFrames from a function that performs processing of files or sub-directories of a parent directory
 * Visualize correlations between function outputs and specific language in file and folder names
-* Interact easily with common ML and SQL packages

 .. toctree::
    :maxdepth: 2